 The annual mean precipitation change is closely related to the SST change (Song and Zhang, 2016).
-Figure 8 shows the annual mean SST from the HadISST observation, the REF_cmip and NEW_cmip simulations, and their differences in the Pacific.
-The 30-year average of HadISST from 1971 to 2000 is used as the observed climatology, in which the warm SST corresponds to the northern ITCZ and SPCZ precipitation (Figure 8a).
+Figure 7 shows the annual mean SST from the HadISST observation, the REF_cmip and NEW_cmip simulations, and their differences in the Pacific.
+The 30-year average of HadISST from 1971 to 2000 is used as the observed climatology, in which the warm SST corresponds to the northern ITCZ and SPCZ precipitation (Figure 7a).
 The SST from REF_cmip, featured by a stronger cold tongue extending excessively westward along the equator, is warmer than the HadISST between 5°S and 20°S in the central and eastern Pacific.
-A band of cold SST bias down to -3 K between 5°S and 5°N across the Pacific can be clearly seen from the difference between them (Figure 8d).
+A band of cold SST bias down to -3 K between 5°S and 5°N across the Pacific can be clearly seen from the difference between them (Figure 7c).
 There is a conspicuous region of warm bias up to 2 K between 5°S and 20°S east of 150°W, which has been attributed to the underestimation of clouds in this region (e.g., Ma et al. 1996).
 It should be noted that this study compares the SST from pre-industrial simulations to the present-climate observations.
 Considering the global warming trend, the pre-industrial SST should be colder than the 20th century observations, suggesting that the cold bias in cold tongue region may be overestimated and the warm bias in the central and eastern Pacific may be underestimated.
-When the new boundary-layer turbulence and shallow convection schemes are used, the simulated sea surface water is cooled down almost in the entire Pacific, especially in the SEP where the warm water in REF_cmip is cooled down by up to 4 K (Figure 8f).
+When the new boundary-layer turbulence and shallow convection schemes are used, the simulated warm water is cooled down by up to 4 K in the SEP relative to the REF cmip (Figure 7d).